-On this day in 1943, Gen. Dwight Eisenhower publicly announces the surrender of Italy to the Allies.
+On September 8, 1943, Gen. Dwight Eisenhower publicly announces the surrender of Italy to the Allies.
 Germany reacted with Operation Axis, the Allies with Operation Avalanche.

 With Mussolini deposed from power and the earlier collapse of the fascist government in July, Gen. Pietro Badoglio, the man who had assumed power in Mussolini’s stead by request of King Victor Emanuel, began negotiating with Gen. Eisenhower for weeks.
 Weeks later, Badoglio finally approved a conditional surrender, allowing the Allies to land in southern Italy and begin beating the Germans back up the peninsula.
 Operation Avalanche, the Allied invasion of Italy, was given the go-ahead, and the next day would see Allied troops land in Salerno.

 The Germans too snapped into action.
 Ever since Mussolini had begun to falter, Hitler had been making plans to invade Italy to keep the Allies from gaining a foothold that would situate them within easy reach of the German-occupied Balkans.
 On September 8, Hitler launched Operation Axis, the occupation of Italy.
 As German troops entered Rome, General Badoglio and the royal family fled Rome for southeastern Italy to set up a new antifascist government.
 Italian troops began surrendering to their former German allies; where they resisted, as had happened earlier in Greece, they were slaughtered (1,646 Italian soldiers were murdered by Germans on the Greek island of Cephalonia, and the 5,000 that finally surrendered were ultimately shot).